Meow Wolf’s new Denver installation sold 35,000 tickets in one day

 Within 24 hours, the company sold over 35,000 tickets to the new attraction, Meow Wolf tells Fast Company.
 As of late Wednesday, ticket sales were nearing the 40,000 mark.

-Convergence Station is described as “the first stop on a quantum journey of exploration and discovery as passengers traverse new world.”
+Convergence Station is described as “the first stop on a quantum journey of exploration and discovery as passengers traverse new worlds.”
 To create the ambitious installation, Meow Wolf says it worked with more than 110 collaborating artists who are based in Colorado, in addition to 200 in-house artists.
-It took three years to complete and includes 79 “unique projects.”
+It took three years to complete and includes 79 unique projects.

 Meow Wolf has been working overtime to get back on track after its operations were disrupted by COVID-19.
 Earlier this year, it opened Omega Mart, its much-anticipated attraction in Las Vegas, which saw better-than-expected ticket sales despite initially opening at a reduced capacity.

-Even during the worst of times, the Santa Fe, New Mexico, company did not lose hope, insisting that people’s appetites for live events, diminished by the pandemic, would one day return in full force.
+Even during the worst of times, the Santa Fe, New Mexico-based company did not lose hope, insisting that people’s appetites for live events, diminished by the pandemic, would one day return in full force.
 “Live events are going to come back, and they’re going to come back in a big way,” co-CEO and chief creative officer Ali Rubinstein told us back in June 2020.

 You can learn all about Convergence Station here.